Rockies vs. Orioles Player Props Betting Odds

 Santander Stats

-- Anthony Santander has 113 hits with 29 doubles, a triple, 24 home runs, 47 walks and 69 RBI.
-He's also stolen three bases.
+- Anthony Santander has put up 114 hits with 29 doubles, a triple, 24 home runs and 47 walks.
+He has driven in 69 runs with three stolen bases.

-- Santander has picked up at least one hit in three straight games.
-During his last five outings he is batting .353 with three home runs and five RBI.
+- Santander brings a four-game streak with at least one hit into this matchup.
+In his last five games he is batting .333 with three home runs and five RBI.

 Santander Recent Games